TULiberalArts/Public-Policy/pages/home.md

 <div class="row row-wide">
   <div class="col m12 l4">{% include cards/card2-image.html
     title="Experienced Faculty"
-    content="Our faculty are policymakers, agency heads and supervisors, budget and finance managers, senior advisors to governors, mayors, and legislatures, leaders of business and non-profit organizations, and consultants." image=""
+    content="Our faculty are policymakers, agency heads, budget and finance managers, senior government advisors, and business and non-profit leaders." image=""
     button-link="/public-policy/faculty"
     button-text="Learn More" %}
   </div>
   <div class="row row-wide">
     <div class="col m12 l4">{% include cards/card2-image.html
-      title="Perfect Location"
+      title="Ideal Location"
       content="We mean it when we say we're steps from City Hall.
-The majority of our classes take place at our center city campus, so you're right in the center of the action." image=""
+The majority of our classes are held at our Center City campus, so you're right in the middle of the action." image=""
       button-link="/public-policy/graduate"
       button-text="Learn More" %}